MicrosoftDocs/mixed-reality/mixed-reality-docs/qr-code-tracking.md

 1. Create a new folder in the assets folder of your unity project with the name: "Plugins".
 2. Copy all the required files from [this folder](https://github.com/Microsoft/MixedRealityToolkit-Unity/tree/htk_development/Assets/HoloToolkit-Preview/QRTracker/Plugins) into the local "Plugins" folder you just created.
 3. You can use the QR tracking scripts in the [MRTK scripts folder](https://github.com/Microsoft/MixedRealityToolkit-Unity/tree/htk_development/Assets/HoloToolkit-Preview/QRTracker/Scripts) or write your own.
+Note: These plugins are only for [Windows 10 October 2018 Update (also known as RS5)](release-notes-october-2018.md) builds.
+The plugins will be updated with the next windows release.
+The current plugins were experimental and will not work for future version of the windows.
+New plugins will be published which can be used from next windows release and they will not be backwards compatable and will not work with RS5).

 ## Implementing QR code tracking in DirectX